 Browsing interior design and decor ideas on Instagram and Pinterest can be seriously intimidating.
 Where do people even find all that money to spend?
 Luckily we’ve got plenty of decorating ideas for kids bedrooms to help you elevate your little one’s spaces.

-The good news is that you don’t have to earn a six figure income to give your kids the bedroom they deserve.
-And you know they deserve it.
+The good new?
+You don’t have to earn a six figure income to give your kids the bedroom they deserve.

 It’s important for children to feel a sense of connection to their room.
 Why?